panaturbo/testrepo2/bin/rndc/rndc.rst

    See also :option:`rndc freeze`.

-.. option:: trace
+.. option:: trace [level]

-   This command increments the server's debugging level by one.
+   If no level is specified, this command increments the server's debugging level by one.

+   .. program:: rndc trace
-.. option:: trace level
+   .. option:: level

-   This command sets the server's debugging level to an explicit value.
+      If specified, this command sets the server's debugging level to the provided value.

    See also :option:`rndc notrace`.

+.. program:: rndc

 .. option:: tsig-delete keyname [view]